dimstavkos/Rent-a-House-Web-App/README.md

 - Controller layer (business logic)

 - Model layer (database interaction via SQLAlchemy)

-Authentication is implemented using JWT-based token validation.
-Protected endpoints enforce both authentication and role-based authorization.

 Pydantic schemas are used to validate and serialize responses, preventing uncontrolled exposure of database objects.